 USS Dale, a “double-ended” cruiser of the Leahy class, with Terrier missiles (actually, inert practice rounds, as indicated by their blue paint) loaded up on its Mk.
 10 launchers.
 Note the twin AN/SPG-55 illuminators atop the bridge.

-- The second, crucial, issue was the number of missiles that could be kept in the air.
+- There were limits on the number of missiles that could be kept in the air.
 If each missile has to home all the way to the target, then the illuminator radar (the ones like satellite dishes) must dwell on a target and bounce radar off of it from the second the missile goes into homing mode until that target is hit.
 Thus the number of targets you can engage at once is limited by the number of radar “illuminators” that the ship could carry, and no ship carried more than eight; the damn things were expensive!
 The vast majority of cruisers had four illuminators, and a destroyer typically had only two, meaning, for example, that a destroyer was limited to engaging two targets at a time.

-- The third issue was that a pure semi-active homing missile apparently worked best when it was pointed in the direction of the target before firing, perhaps because otherwise, it might fail to acquire the target and simply blast into the stratosphere.
+- There were limits on rate of fire imposed by the launching systems.
+A pure semi-active homing missile apparently worked best when it was pointed in the direction of the target before firing, perhaps because otherwise, it might fail to acquire the target and simply blast into the stratosphere.
 Whatever the reason, the first naval SAM systems were designed on the assumption that some sort of rotating rail launcher was needed, and the missiles, which must of course be stowed below deck, had to be loaded onto the launchers, after which the launchers needed to traverse in azimuth.
 Meanwhile, with the early missile variants, sailors below decks were part of the system, attaching fins to the boosters to prepare them for launch.
 This slowed rate of fire, at least in theory.
 Early on, the bottleneck produced by the shortage of illuminators meant that even the slowest rail-arm launcher mechanism could load up rounds faster than the guidance system could use them.
 For the future, though, any increase in the number of missiles that could be guided would have to be pursued in concert with a faster method of loading and launching the missiles.